Dupax del Norte: History

 The town of Dupax was first discovered by Luis Pérez Dasmariñas in 1591.
 Eighteen years later, the mission was established by the Dominicans but was later abandoned due to territorial disputes with the Franciscans.

 Colonization seemed difficult for decades.
 In 1717, Fr.
 Alejandro Cacho came on mission to Dupax and established Christian communities.
 On April 22, 1731, Dupax was founded as an urban settlement by the Augustinian missionaries, Fr.
 Nicolas Norbantes and Fr.
 Agustin San Juan.

 In the early 18th century, Dupax was inhabited by three tribes - the Malaats from Ituy, said to be the ancestors of the Isinays, the town's first inhabitants, occupied an area known as Parai.
 The other two were the Caraos and the Bugcalots.

+During the 1818 Spanish census, Dupax had 867 native families living in harmony with 6 Spanish-Filipino families.

 As early as 1928, during the term of Municipal President Inocencio Suzon, there were attempts to transfer the town hall to Barrio Malasin (poblacion of the present Dupax del Norte) from the poblacion (the present poblacion of Dupax del Sur).
 On November 28, 1931, during the incumbency of Municipal President Tranquilino Orden, the Municipal Council has approved Resolution No. 94 sponsored by Councilor Victoriano Barroga proposing the transfer of the seat of the municipal government from the old poblacion to Malasin.
 Congressman Leonardo B. Perez sponsored a bill on that matter.
 By virtue of Republic Act (RA) No. 1181 approved on June 20, 1954, the seat of government was transferred from old poblacion to Barrio Malasin, whose location is not only strategic but is beside the town's commercial center.

+Dupax del Norte anti-mining protest where protesters dance indigenous Igorot dance called tayaw at the barricade.

 Dupax then was the largest municipality in Nueva Vizcaya in terms of land area prior to division into three separate ones.
 RA No. 6372, sponsored by Representative Benjamin Perez and Senator Leonardo Perez, was approved on August 16, 1971, dividing Dupax into two new municipalities: Dupax del Norte, which would consist the poblacion of Malasin, designated as the seat of government, eight barrios and sixteen sitios; and Dupax del Sur.
 As the creation of the latter was later ratified in a plebiscite, the division was only implemented through Presidential Decree No. 586 promulgated by President Ferdinand Marcos on November 20, 1974.

 In 1979, through Batas Pambansa Blg.
 27 approved by Marcos, four barangays and a sitio in the municipality, along with parts of Dupax del Sur, were separated to constitute into a municipality, Alfonso Castañeda.

+In 2025, the town became the subject of a mining exploration permit given to Woggle Corporation.
+This sparked a series of protests and blockades by residents in the town, who opposed another mine in the area.